RussRobin/RussRobin.github.io/about.md

 	<font size="+2"><strong>Educational Background</strong></font>
 	<br>
 	I am an undergraduate student for B.S.
 Degree in Engineering, Automation, in Southeast University (SEU) from 2020 to 2024 (in progress).
-	<br> SEU GPA 3.94/4, RANK 1/112
+	<br> SEU GPA 3.93/4, RANK 1/111
 	<br><br>
-	I am an exchange in University of California, San Diego (UCSD) for Spring 2023 (in progress).
+	I am an exchange in University of California San Diego (UCSD) from March to August, 2023.
 </p>

 <p>